-- > Western Sydney's distances to work, rapid population growth & lower employment rates make it a high national priority for post-secondary education, employment and skills. - Western Sydney needs a comprehensively planned VET, post-secondary education and skills strategy that builds on the strength of the different VET sectors, and anticipates future growth, which will see at least 700,000 new residents in the next 15 years. - If we get training and skills right in Western Sydney, it will have benefits not only for the rest of Sydney and NSW, but the rest of Australia. - > Aside from TAFE's campus network, there is little coherence in Western Sydney VET service delivery. - ACE providers are ideally positioned to deliver a cohesive connections, ongoing learning and skilling for the region through a place-based approach and network of more than 200 locations. - > ACE providers have limited resources, especially given their willingness to expand and introduce new services to key equity groups. - Investment in governance structures and shared systems for regional networks of ACE and other non-TAFE providers are essential to build sector capacity in Western Sydney. - > Collaborations with all layers of government, industry and community stakeholders are crucial for broader success.
+- > Western Sydney's distances to work, rapid population growth & lower employment rates make it a high national priority for post-secondary education, employment and skills. - Western Sydney strongly needs a comprehensively planned VET, post-secondary education and skills strategy that builds on the strength of the different VET sectors, anticipating future growth and needs. - Aside from TAFE's 15 campus network, there is little coherence in Western Sydney VET service delivery. - > ACE providers are ideally positioned to deliver a cohesive connections, ongoing learning and skilling for the region through a place-based approach and network of more than 200 locations. - > ACE providers have limited resources, especially given their willingness to expand and introduce new services to key equity groups. - ➤ Investment in governance structures and shared systems for regional networks of ACE providers are essential to build sector capacity in Western Sydney. - ➤ Collaborations with all layers of government, industry and community stakeholders are crucial for broader success.